gimlet-io/gimlet-documentation/src/pages/blog/git-the-ironclad-system.md

 ### Navigating

 You certainly know how to change branches and move around in git.
-I just want to highlight a tecnique that quickens many navigation operations.
+I just want to highlight a technique that quickens many navigation operations.
 It also has a risk of losing data, so it takes some practice to get a feel for it.

 It is `git reset --hard`